tristanlatr/autogit/readme.md

 It should not require human intervention after launched.
 I use this script to automatically update configuration files synced with git across multiple servers.

+Advantages:
-The key feature is that this script will roll back the repository to previous state if there is a merge conflict during pull.
+- Roll back the repository to previous state if there is a merge conflict during pull
+- Tested with a variety of OSes and git versions: `1.7.1`, `1.8`, `2.x`
+- No requirements

 Usage summary: `autogit.sh [-h] [-k <SSH Key>] [-c <Git clone URL>] [-b <Branch>] [-u <Strategy>] [-m <Commit msg text> ] [-f <Commit msg file>] [-t <Commit hash to reset>] [-i <Number of commits to show>] [-s <Number of stash to keep>] [-a] [-q] [-x <Remote>] -r <Repository path>,[<Repository path>...]`